steeve/cross-compiler/README.rst

 3. **dockcross ninja -Cbuild**: Run ninja in the generated build directory.
 4. **dockcross bash -c 'find . -name \*.o | sort > objects.txt'**

 Note that commands are executed verbatim.
-If you require any shell processing for environment variable expansion or redirection, please use `bash -c 'command args...'`.
+If you require any shell processing for environment variable expansion or redirection, please use ``bash -c 'command args...'``.

 ---

-Credits go to `sdt/docker-raspberry-pi-cross-compiler <https://github.com/sdt/docker-raspberry-pi-cross-compiler>`_, who invented the base of this **dockcross** script.
+Credits go to `sdt/docker-raspberry-pi-cross-compiler <https://github.com/sdt/docker-raspberry-pi-cross-compiler>`_, who invented the base of the **dockcross** script.

 CI status